Search

 A former engineer, Michael did not have a lot of what he calls the “nitty-gritty knowledge” about agriculture when he returned to the family farm six years ago.
 But what he did have was an understanding of how essential data is to making production progress.

-At present, the farm has 80-acres dedicated to trials that are run for their own data and in collaboration with organizations like the Practical Farmers of Iowa and the Iowa Soybean Association.
+At present, the farm has 80 acres dedicated to trials that are run for their own data and in collaboration with organizations like the Practical Farmers of Iowa and the Iowa Soybean Association.
 While there is a lot that influences the farm’s trials, Michael conducts them based on five core principles:

 1. Keep it simple and manageable – While trials are tools to find out what type of varieties work well in your environment, they are also useful to test out what management practices can feasibly be applied.
 If it is overly complicated in a trial, it is going to be even worse large scale.
 The same principle should be applied to setting up the trial and collecting data.
 Collect data that is meaningful to what you are trying to achieve and organize it in a way that makes it easy for you to analyze.

 2. Base plot dimensions on your equipment size – All of Michael’s test trip widths are configured to work with his equipment dimensions.
-Test plots are in 120 foot strips to match the sprayer width, and is also compatible with planting and harvest equipment.
+Test plots are in 120-foot strips to match the sprayer width, and is also compatible with planting and harvest equipment.
 This has allowed the farm to easily manage test plots.

 3. Collect multiple data points – As mentioned in point #2, collected data should be meaningful to what the trial is trying to achieve.
 One of Michael’s top priorities is to improve soil health, so he works with professionals to take soil samples and send them off for analysis.
-While he’s diligent about collecting yield, growth, input and rainfall data, he’s found a huge benefit of keeping visual notes and regularly photographs plots to see how different treatments react to different weather patterns.
-In the future, he plans to start using photos to compare results from plant tissue sampling to get a better understanding of how well performing plants in their environment should physically look.
+While he’s diligent about collecting yield, growth, input, and rainfall data, he’s found a huge benefit of keeping visual notes and regularly photographs plots to see how different treatments react to different weather patterns.
+In the future, he plans to start using photos to compare results from plant tissue sampling to get a better understanding of how well-performing plants in their environment should physically look.

-4. Make sure it is scalable – If the practice isn’t scalable, then it shouldn’t even be trialled.
+4. Make sure it is scalable – If the practice isn’t scalable, then it shouldn’t even be trialed.
 If a trial is showing positive results, Michael will only integrate it to the extent of his comfort level.
 If it is something that has gone really well and appears to have longevity, they will go ahead and implement it on a broad scale.
 If it is something that shows promise, but he isn’t 100% convinced, then they will only integrate it on a small acreage to see how it performs in production.

 5. Don’t worry what the neighbors think – Cropping systems outside the status quo are a sure way to get the neighbors talking.
 Focus on understanding why things work (or don’t work), and the profitability of your operation over the talk at the coffee shop.

 While some of the trials haven’t always gone to plan or led to the results that they expected, trials have given the business data points to make calculated decisions for their management protocols.
-This has allowed the farm to address erosion, reduce weed pressure and improve soil health while also increasing their profit margin.
+This has allowed the farm to address erosion, reduce weed pressure, and improve soil health while also increasing their profit margin.

 In part two of this two-part series, cover crop consultant David Kleinschmidt shares what specific data points producers should be collecting and things to consider prior to setting up a trial.

-These two photos were taken on July 14, 2020 and show current results of a trial experimenting with cereal rye termination dates in fields planted with soybeans.
+These two photos were taken on July 14, 2020, and show current results of a trial experimenting with cereal rye termination dates in fields planted with soybeans.
 One treatment terminated the cereal rye in June.
 The other treatment was relay cropped and cereal rye was allowed to mature.
 Photos courtesy of Michael Vittetoe.

 Brent Jones